-TEC2060\ \ (3-0) 3 cr. hrs.
+TEC2060 (3-0) 3 cr. hrs.
 Fluid Power Math

-Prerequisites: TEC2030, or TEC1900, or MAT0950 or higher level math with a minimum grade of C and instructor approval.
+Prerequisites: TEC2030, or TEC1900, or MAT0950 or higher level math with a minimum grade of C or instructor consent.

 Provides a review of basic mathematical concepts and expands these concepts to integrate basic and advanced fluid power formulas.
 Required for students pursuing certifications from the International Fluid Power Society (IFPS).

-(1-4) 3 cr. hrs.
+TEC2070 (1-4) 3 cr. hrs.
 Mobile Hydraulic Troubleshooting